 Conservation status assessment maps are a way to efficiently determine the status of a given species and have been used in conservation assessments by U.S. Fish & Wildlife Service for rare aquatic species.
 Generally, conservation maps are suitable for coarse-level assessments and are generated using occurrence data mapped at a watershed scale using GIS.
 The resulting map can then be used to identify range size, survey needs, and high priority areas for conservation.

-For each species species factsheet, a conservation status maps was generated followed methods presented in the Conservation Status Map package by the Georgia Conservation Status Map package provided by the Georgia Department of Natural Resources.
+For the species factsheets and both interactive maps, a conservation status maps was generated followed methods presented in the Conservation Status Map package by the Georgia Conservation Status Map package provided by the Georgia Department of Natural Resources.
 Occurrence data was obtained from the database and was then sorted (see below for specific categories) and graphically displayed based on date of collection and live/fresh dead (i.e., soft tissue present within the shell) vs. shell.

 Current - 2011 to present [live and/or fresh-dead]

 Recent - 1995 to 2011 [live and/or fresh-dead]

 Historical - Prior to 1995 [live and/or fresh-dead]

 *categories are displayed based on date of collection.
 For example, if a HUC has both a "current" and "recent" collection only the "current" record will be displayed.
 HUCs that show "recent" or "historical" color schemes indicate that the given species has not been collected recently, which could be due to extirpation or lack of sampling.